 A successor to SRAM’s X7 and X9 component group, SRAM GX brings 1×11 (11-speed) shifting to the masses, using the innovation and engineering lessons learned from the company’s high-end XX1, X01 and X1 groups.
 It’s a perfect example of trickle-down technology with wide-range 10- and 11-speed 2X versions also available.

 At the higher-end of SRAM’s drivetrain collection, X0 offers dependable performance and maintains accurate smooth shifting for hundreds of trouble-free miles.
 A smattering of carbon, CNC machined aluminium and other weight saving features makes X0 the choice of performance riders.
 For the more gravity-oriented out there, an ‘X0 DH’, downhill-specific option is available here too – bombproof, lightweight and durable – ready for gnarly rides in the rough.

-A recent addition to the SRAM family, X01 adopts the 1×11 gearing setup (single front chainring, no front mech and a large 11-speed cassette at the rear), and promises a similar level of flawless chain management, light weight and precise shifting as the more expensive XX1 group.
+The X01 adopts the 1×11 gearing setup (single front chainring, no front mech and a large 11-speed cassette at the rear), and promises a similar level of flawless chain management, light weight and precise shifting as the more expensive XX1 group.
 Because of its versatility and durability, it’s perfect for all riding styles.

 One for the weight-conscious cross-country riders, XX is a feature-filled, highly adjustable group which comes with a top end price tag.
 Shift performance via the company’s X-Glide technology is flawless, with a mix of carbon fibre and CNC-machined lightweight aluminium combining to produce some of the most crisp and dependable gearing you’ve experienced.